 - Become familiar with the dedicated protocol, faculty, expectation and standards of the BFA Musical Theatre Program at Emerson

-- Build preparatory and rehearsal skills that lead to effective performance
+- Build fundamentals, preparatory and rehearsal skills that lead to effective performance

 - Explore aspects of themselves they can bring to the creative process